Safely Learning Controlled Stochastic Dynamics: Assumptions

 The function \(h\) delimits a region of the state space from which resets are feasible.
 Larger reset regions correspond to greater operational flexibility.
 In simulated environments, where resets are effectively cost-free, the reset region can cover the entire state space \(\mathbb{R}^n\).
 In contrast, real-world systems typically require substantial resources or manual intervention, making resets feasible only in restricted regions (e.g., near the original distribution \(p_0\)).

 \begin{assumption}[Initial resetting controls] For \(\xi \in [0, 1]\), a non-empty set \(R_0 \subset D \times [0, T_{\max}]\) is provided such that

 \end{assumption} This assumption guarantees the existence of at least one control capable of returning the system to the reset region with high probability.
 Assumption~\ref{as:reset_set} enables the generation of independent sample paths starting from the same initial conditions, which is crucial for evaluating variance and managing uncertainty during safe exploration.
+As with Assumption~\ref{as:initial_safe_set}, one known reset point is sufficient, though larger reset sets accelerate learning.
+A simple case is $R_0=\{(0,\theta): \theta \in D\}$, corresponding to systems that can always be reset from the initial condition.
 In practice, reset feasibility depends on system constraints: for instance, batch chemical reactors can often be reset only in early phases, before irreversible reactions occur \citep{seborg2016process}.
 In contrast, many autonomous systems like drones or driving robots can usually be reset, at least during training.

-\begin{assumption}[Smoothness of system dynamics] The map \(p\) lies in the Sobolev space \(H^\nu(\R^{n+m+1})\) with \(\nu > n/2\), where \(n\) and \(m\) denote the state and control parameter dimensions, respectively.
+\begin{assumption}[Smoothness of system dynamics] The map \(p\) lies in the Sobolev space \(H^\nu(\R^{n+m+1})\) with \(\nu > \frac{1}{2}\max(n,\,m+1)\), where \(n\) and \(m\) denote the state and control parameter dimensions, respectively.
 Moreover, \(\sup_{x\in\R^n}\bigl\|p(\cdot,\cdot,x)\bigr\|_{H^\nu(\R^{m+1})} < +\infty\), \(\sup_{(\theta,t)\in D\times[0,T_{\max}]}\|p(\theta, t,\cdot)\|_{H^\nu(\R^{n})}<\infty\). \end{assumption}

 This smoothness assumption ensures that the system dynamics are sufficiently regular for our purposes.
-For example, it is satisfied under regularity conditions on the drift and diffusion terms, as shown in \citet{bonalli2025non}.
 It is standard in statistical learning theory and underpins our convergence guarantees \citep{pillaud2018statistical}.
+Sobolev regularity of the drift and diffusion terms in the underlying stochastic differential equation is expected to imply Sobolev regularity of the resulting state densities under standard conditions.
+This follows from classical results in parabolic PDE theory, where solutions typically gain regularity relative to the coefficients, roughly two derivatives in space and one in time.
+A formal analysis of this connection is beyond the scope of the present work and is left for future investigation (see \citet{bonalli2025non} for related results).